duojs/duojs.org/src/index.md

 ## II.
 Components

 A successful package manager needs to have a strong component ecosystem.
 Duo supports all of the existing [Component packages](https://github.com/component/component/wiki/Components) out of the box.
-And, since Duo can load from paths, it supports most [Bower packages](http://bower.io/search/) too. _There are even plans to support [Browserify packages](https://www.npmjs.org/browse/keyword/browser) as well._
+And, since Duo can load from paths, it supports many [Bower packages](http://bower.io/search/) too. _There are even plans to support [Browserify packages](https://www.npmjs.org/browse/keyword/browser) as well._

 We're hoping to bridge the gap between all the different package managers and come up with a solution that works for everyone.